 Prizes

-Relate your area of study or interest to the broad topics presented at the LFE event (Did any of the speakers remind you of a book or historical event or ethical concept or artistic period or medical principle or musical idea?
-Is there an area/field that interests you which relates to the LFE content?).
-The point of this prompt is to encourage you to think outside the box and recognize how seemingly unrelated areas, like medicine, literature, and economic liberty, are all connected in our lives and add to the richness and complexity of what it means to be human.
+Relate your area of study or interest to the broad topics presented at the LFE event.
+Is there an area or field that interests you which relates to the LFE content?
+The point of this prompt is to encourage you to think outside the box and recognize how seemingly unrelated areas are all connected in our lives.

 Prize